zhangxingeng/login_session/readme.md

 All Relavant Files has been put inside of this project.
 Mysql related informations are stored inside 336_project_database_constructor.rtf

+/************added on 17/04/2019***********/

+For everyone:
+To do: based on the structure of login_handler, we can now create servlets with the endings of _handler in request_handler package.
+We need to discuss who to do which.
+All data objects are stored in data package, and has the attribute of data, and all variables inside should have the same name as the attribute name in Mysql database.

+For Haoran Wen
+Besides, We still need a page that shows the items of one person(which includes alert and questions) and a page for customer reps.
+This jsp file should be uploaded by Haoran.
+Notice: when create a form, please try to combine as much options into one form, which means less servlets will need to be created.

 EOF
 created by: XingengZhang on: 04/15/2019 edited by: XingengZhang on: 04/16/2019
+			XingengZhang on: 04/17/2019